gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy yelled,
 grabbing Sindy and pushing her toward the door.
 Her sister didn't need the encouragement.
-She bounded across the room,
+She raced across the room,
-her long feet slapping against the floor again and again just a step ahead of Maddy's.
+knocking a chair out of the way in her haste.

 But where was Dockety?
 Maddy glanced over her shoulder.